simonlipson/machine_learning/README.md

 ### Feature Importance

-Lastly it was interesting to me to find which on-field statistics seem to have the greatest impact on the predicted score.
+Lastly, it was interesting to me to understand which on-field statistics seem to have the greatest impact on the predicted score.
 As it is the referees and not the fans who decide, there is a subjectivity that arrises from their specific view-point.
 This may mean that certain stats that the footy (football) fan may deem to be a good indication of Brownlow vote contention, may actually not be.
 See the below table to see the importance of each feature:

 ![](images/feature_importance.png)